 Steve Jobs famously said one of the secrets to Apple’s success was that he said “no” to lots of ideas.
 For every 100 investment ideas Warren Buffet hears, he says no to 99.
 When it comes to strategic planning at credit unions and banks the problem is we say “yes” way too much.
 Every idea seems to work itself into the plan.
 Stop doing that!
 At your strategic planning session ask not what can you do, but what should you do.

 The more fun you have at your strategic planning session, the more likely it is to be effective.
 If you view it as boring and tedious, then more likely than not your plan will turn out to be boring.
 Avoid the non-engagement trap by starting the meeting with a fun exercise.
 At your strategic planning session, focus on building teamwork and camaraderie.

-- Use a facilitator—Of course I’m biased on this point!
-However, the truth is you can’t facilitate your own planning session.
+The truth is you can’t facilitate your own planning session.
 At least not effectively.
 Biases will creep in, people will stay silent when they should speak and you are far more likely to get off track when you do not rely on an outside voice to help you move the session.
 At your strategic planning session, invest in a professional facilitator who will guide you through an organized process.

 Make sure you DON’T do the following:

 You’ve heard the old adage, “don’t chase rabbits.”
 That saying certainly applies to planning.
 When 10 or more people gather to discuss strategy and long-range issues, inevitably you can derail off topic.
 One tip to use is give everyone a “GEPO” card.
 It stands for “Good Enough Push On.”
 Anytime someone displays their “GEPO” card then you move beyond the current discussion topic.
 Another way to avoid wasting time is do some pre-session work ahead of time through an on-line questionnaire from participants.
 At your next strategic planning session keep everyone focused on the task at hand.